-The performance of the tranche RZ (VTA) / income-retaining unit certificates without payment of capital gains tax is representative of the performance of all other tranche RZ income classes (income-distributing unit certificates and income-retaining unit certificates with payment of capital gains tax).
+The performance of the tranche I (VTA) / income-retaining unit certificates without payment of capital gains tax is representative of the performance of all other tranche I income classes (income-distributing unit certificates).

-The following graphic shows the annual performance of the investment fund's tranche I (VTA) in EUR up to the cut-off date 12/31/2020.
+The following graphic shows the annual performance of the investment fund's tranche S (A), income-distributing unit certificates for the fund and for the benchmark (see below under "Benchmark" for details), in EUR up to the cut-off date 12/31/2020.